 Once you arrive at Alfons X take the Ronda del Guinardo exit.

-Cross the road that goes down into an underground tunnel and turn left to walk up Carrer de Pere Costa and take your first left onto Carrer de Thous.
+Cross the road that goes down into an underground tunnel and turn left to walk up Carrer de Pere Costa.
+Next take the first left onto Carrer de Thous.

 Walk up here until you come to a funky looking roundabout with a mini water fountain.

-Walk directly across the roundabout where you’ll come to Carrer de Tenerife which will lead you to the bottom of the steps up to the Bunker, this is where the steep climb begins.
+Go directly across the roundabout where you’ll come to Carrer de Tenerife.
+It will lead you to the bottom of the steps up to the Bunker, this is where the steep climb begins.

 Once you’re at the other side of the bridge you can see the bunkers above you on the peak of the hill.
 Now it’s just a case of following the paths that double back up on themselves until you reach it.